MCAD Milestones | Minneapolis College of Art and Design

 1990s

-After launching a master of fine arts degree program and expanding studio facilities, President John S. Slorp creates a new Minnesota tradition with the annual MCAD Art Sale
+After launching a master of fine arts degree program and expanding studio facilities, President John S. Slorp creates a new Minnesota tradition with the annual MCAD Art Sale.

 The college’s computer labs are significantly expanded and digital work becomes a larger part of the academic curriculum.